Vegelahn v. Guntner

 Vegelahn v.
 Guntner, 167 Mass.
 92 (1896) is a United States labor law decision from the Supreme Judicial Court of Massachusetts.
 It is noted for its famous dissent, written by Oliver Wendell Holmes, Jr., rather than its majority opinion.

 Facts

 The union had picketed in front of the employer's business with the object of persuading current employees and job applicants to not enter the building.
 The union also picketed to pressure workers to break employment contracts with the company.
 The objective was to force higher wages.
-The company successfully sought an injunction in court, under the doctrine of intentional interference with contract, alleging that the union was tortiously interfering with the relations between management and worker.
-In this era employers frequently resorted to state and federal courts to get restraining orders and injunctions to stop picketing, strikes, and boycotts.
+The company successfully sought an injunction in court, under the doctrine of intentional interference with contract, and alleged that the union was tortiously interfering with the relations between management and worker.
+Employers frequently resorted to state and federal courts to get restraining orders and injunctions to stop picketing, strikes, and boycotts.

 Judgment

 On appeal from the trial court, Justice Allen held that the coercion and intimidation found to have occurred interfered with the right of an employer to hire whom it pleases, and the right of workers to enter into employment.
 The court ruled that the union was guilty of an intentional tort.

 Justice Holmes disagreed, equating the use of collective force by workers to the corporate use of force to compete.

 This was one of the first occasions when any judge of prominence had made such a declaration.